lpugin/registry-data/README.md

 # The Polifonia Registry

-The Polifonia registry of musical resources on the Web is https://musow.kmi.open.ac.uk/.
+The Polifonia registry of musical resources on the Web is https://w3id.org/musow

-This repository hosts the data of the registry.
+The previous version of musoW 1.0 is available at https://musow.kmi.open.ac.uk/.

-Both the registry and features for crowdsourcing resources to be included in the musoW registry are currently under development (see issues).
+This repository hosts the initial dataset of the registry (a fork of musoW 1.0).
+New data and final application are available at https://github.com/polifonia-project/registry_app.

-====
+==== From musoW 1.0

 # musoW: Musical Data on the web